dbpokorny/autoclave/README.md

     </tr>
 </table>

-From the point of view of the code that executes within this "jail", nothing has changed, aside from being restricted to a subset of JavaScript / ECMAScript.
+From the point of view of the user code, the transformation that adds the URL is transparent.

+## library reference

 #### `ACexportProperty(subject, foreignURL, property)`

-#### `ACexportProperties(subject, foreignURL, propertyList)`
+#### `ACexportProperties(subject, foreignURL, properties)`

 These library functions take an arbitrary argument for `subject`, a string such as "$ssh://git@github.com/ghuser/ghrepo" (that is to say: a dollar sign followed by a